Day of reckoning for Cameron and British press

 The press, backed by some 80 members of parliament, has lobbied hard for Cameron to resist calls for legislation, arguing it would curb freedom of speech and mean newspapers requiring state approval for the first time since 1695.

-However, a similar number of lawmakers, as well as academics and celebrities, favor statutory regulation, and opinion polls suggest the public agrees.
+However, a similar number of MPs, as well as academics and celebrities, favour statutory regulation while opinion polls suggest the public also agrees.

-A poll for the BBC said two thirds of people do not trust newspapers to tell the truth, while almost half want the industry to be regulated by a body backed by the courts.
+The issue has divided the cabinet and could put the prime minister at odds with the leader of the Lib Dems, the junior partners in the coalition government.

 "The status quo is unacceptable and needs to change," Cameron told parliament on Wednesday.
 "This government set up Leveson because of unacceptable practices in parts of the media and because of a failed regulatory system."

-Some media have speculated that Cameron will give the press one last chance to get its house in order even if Leveson backs a new law.
+Some media have speculated that Cameron will give the press one last chance to get its house in order even if Leveson backs a new law, although critics say there have been similar repeated warnings for half a century, all of which have been ignored.

-Under the watchful eye of Leveson, celebrities including Harry Potter author JK Rowling, singer Charlotte Church, Dowler's parents and other Britons who found themselves in the media spotlight, told the inquiry how they had been harassed, bullied, and traumatized by the press.
+Under the watchful eye of Leveson, celebrities - including Hollywood actor Hugh Grant, Harry Potter author JK Rowling, singer Charlotte Church, Dowler's parents and other unknown Britons who found themselves in the media spotlight, told the inquiry how they had been harassed, bullied, and traumatised by the press.

 Four prime ministers including Cameron were also quizzed in great detail about their links to newspaper owners, especially Murdoch, who himself endured two days of grilling, during which he denied playing puppet-master to those running the country.